Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But I did cast envious glances toward the men's version of the bag, lined with a delightful spring green nylon.

-Now that you know how nit-picky I am, you should also know that yes, I'd buy it again.
+Now that you know how nit-picky I am, you should also know in this sleeping bag gear review that yes, I'd buy it again.

 This sleeping bag keeps me warm and stands up to wet Pacific Northwest and Canadian Rockies hiking conditions.